 We all understand the costs of employee turnover in our business.
 It's expensive (see Employee Turnover Calculator).
-It's vitally important, therefore, to understand the dynamics of how and when employees exit your business.
+Therefore it's vitally important to understand the dynamics of how and when employees exit your business.

 Just like death and taxes, in the world of HR, turnover is guaranteed.
 It sounds a little bleak, but it's not.
-At some point, all employees will eventually exit the business.
-It may be within their probation period.
-It may be after a fruitful twenty years or more.
+At some point, all employees will eventually exit the business, it may be within their probation period or it may be after a fruitful twenty years or more.

 Survival analysis is a statistical method aimed at determining the expected duration of time until an event occurs.
 In this instance, the event is an employee exiting the business.
 Survival analysis answers questions such as: what proportion of our organisation will stay with the business past a certain time?
 Given they reach a certain tenure, at what rate would we expect them to leave the business.

 Read on to see how:

 Survival Analysis, as the name might suggest was developed in biomedical sciences to analyse the proportion of patients surviving to particular times after the application of a treatment.
 Since then, it's been applied to many situations where the event of interest is binary, that either it doesn't happen or it does.

 - Engineering (Reliability Analysis): how long until a machine or part fails?

 - Sales (Churn Prediction): how long until a customer terminates their contract?

 - Human resources: how long until an employee terminates?